-In 2019, a total of 1,004 harvest tags were issued via a lottery draw.
-Non-resident anglers, representing nine states and two Canadian provinces, comprised 3% of the harvest tag holders (Figure 7).
-Harvest tag holders represented 155 cities; with Billings (n=141), Great Falls (n=135), Bozeman (n=60), Lewistown (n=59), Helena (n=53) and Missoula (n=36) having the highest representation.
+In 2020, a total of 1,001 harvest tags were issued via a lottery draw.
+Non-resident anglers, representing seven states comprised < 3% of the harvest tag holders (Figure 7).
+Harvest tag holders represented 148 cities; with Billings (n=144), Great Falls (n=127), Bozeman (n=66), Lewistown (n=55), Helena (n=47) and Havre (n=39) having the highest representation.

-Angler's reported harvesting 244-paddlefish during the 2019 season (Figure 8).
-Angler success and pressure was highest during the first four weeks of the season.
-Overall success in 2019 was close to average, high river flows and poor access conditions impacted angler's ability to locate concentrations of paddlefish in 2019.
-Angler's preferred to report their harvest via the on-site reporting stations located at Kipp and Rock Creek campgrounds, 2019 was the first year anglers could report their harvested fish via the MyFWP portal (Figure 9).
+Angler's reported harvesting 336-paddlefish during the 2020 season (Figure 8).
+Angler success and pressure was highest during the first five weeks of the season.
+Overall success in 2020 was above average, high river flows and good access conditions aided angler's ability to locate concentrations of paddlefish.
+Historically, angler's preferred to report their harvest via the on-site reporting stations located at Kipp and Rock Creek campgrounds, 2019 was the first year anglers could report their harvested fish via the MyFWP portal (Figure 9).
+However, a noticeable shift in reporting preference occurred in 2020, likely due to Covid-19 precautions and a change in how anglers could report on-site (Figure 10).
+Reporting preference will continue to be monitored in 2021 to further assess if a true shift in reporting preference is occurring.

 Figure 7.
-State or country of origin of non-resident anglers who successfully drew a paddlefish harvest tag on the Upper Missouri River in 2019 (n=26).
+State of origin for non-resident anglers who successfully drew a paddlefish harvest tag on the Upper Missouri River in 2020 (n=27).

 Figure 8.
-Daily harvest of paddlefish during the Upper Missouri River paddlefish season (May 1-June 15, 2019).
+Daily harvest of paddlefish during the Upper Missouri River paddlefish season (May 1-June 15, 2020).

 Figure 9.
-Reporting preference for anglers reporting a harvested paddlefish on the Upper Missouri River in 2019.
+Preference for anglers reporting a harvested paddlefish on the Upper Missouri River in 2019.